Michigan State, OSU ranked ahead of Michigan in ESPN's latest 'Way-too-early' top 25

 Cue the audible gasp.

-The Wolverines of course, come off a season where they won their first Big Ten title since 2004 and made the program's first appearance in the College Football Playoff, finishing 12-2.
+The Wolverines come off a season where they won their first Big Ten title since 2004 and made the program's first appearance in the College Football Playoff, finishing 12-2.

+NEW BOOK: Celebrate Michigan's historic 2021 season with this new Free Press book!

 They return eight starters on offense — including quarterback Cade McNamara, though there is still expected to be a position battle with his backup J.J McCarthy — but just four on defense, after losing key departures like defensive end Aidan Hutchinson (drafted No. 2 overall by the Detroit Lions), David Ojabo and Daxton Hill.